sladertemporary/Assignment/README.md

 For production, **uWSGI** and **NGINX** should be used to serve the flask application.
 If the expected load on the application requires a cluster setup to meet load demand, the application should also be configured to use an external database and redis server.

-**It is highly recommended that this application should be secured with authentication and throttled to avoid abuse of the API.**
+**It is highly recommended that this application should be secured with authentication and throttled to avoid abuse of the API.
+Logging must also be used to monitor application health.**

 Following the suggested changes for production, the docker container can be deployed onto AWS as an ECS service with a load balancer attached.
 An RDS database (e.g. using MySQL) can be used.